-It is not clear whether this mechanism works for other countries or whether the empirical relationship is very robust for the United States.
-But, even if it is true that in the past the US has successfully relied on valuation changes to ease adjustment in its financial position, it is unlikely that many countries could rely on this channel of adjustment.
+It is not clear whether this mechanism works for other countries, or indeed whether the empirical relationship is very robust for the U.S. But even if it is in fact true that in the past the U.S. has successfully relied on valuation changes to ease adjustment in its financial position, it is unlikely that many countries could rely on this channel of adjustment.
 If we expect a country's currency to depreciate, then borrowers should incorporate that expectation into asset prices.
-Countries that lend to the United States in dollar terms should require a higher nominal interest rate on US debt to compensate for this expected depreciation.
-This outcome is mitigated substantially only if US dollar-denominated debt is considered to be a very good "safe haven".
-Then foreigners are willing to accept a lower expected return on US debt, so that the expected depreciation of their dollar assets is an acceptable cost for holding such a safe asset.
+Countries that lend to the U.S. in dollar terms should require a higher nominal interest rate on U.S. debt to compensate for this expected depreciation.
+This outcome is mitigated substantially only if U.S. dollar-denominated debt is considered to be a very good "save haven".
+Then foreigners are willing to accept a lower expected return on U.S. debt, so that the expected depreciation of their dollar assets is an acceptable cost for holding such a safe asset.

 But not many countries can enjoy this safe haven privilege.
 Most countries borrow externally in debt denominated not in their own currency, but in foreign currency.
-Gourinchas and Rey (2007b) have used the term "exorbitant privilege" to describe the ability of the United States to borrow in its own currency, potentially at a lower expected rate of return than other countries.10
+Gourinchas and Rey (2007b) have used the term "exorbitant privilege" to describe the ability of the U.S. to borrow in its own currency, potentially at a lower expected rate of return than other countries.

 Finally, on this point, economic logic suggests that a country can enjoy the safe haven privilege even if it had a fixed exchange rate.
-Under a fixed exchange rate system, the safe haven currency would simply have a lower interest rate or higher face value to reflect its value as a safe haven.
-The point here is that "valuation effects" do not just operate through the exchange rate, but through the price of the underlying assets as well.
+Under a fixed exchange rate system, the safe haven currency would simply have a lower interest rate or higher face value to reflect its value as